PowrServ® OH Triplex Service Drop Cable Neutral-Supported (US)

 Bare Neutral: The bare neutral conductor is made of all-aluminum stranded conductors classified as Class AA or Class A 1350-H19 (AAC) or 6201-T81 alloy (AAAC).
 Additionally, the Aluminum Conductor Steel Reinforced (ACSR) is classified as Class AA, and the direction of the lay for the outer layer is right-hand.

-Phase Identification: Phase identification is provided through white printed legend markings on one conductor.
+Phase Identification: Phase identification is provided by white-printed legend markings on one conductor.

 - Aluminum 1350-H16 or H26 (¾ Hard) stranded conductor